Supplements for Anxiety: What Actually Works (and What's Just Hype)

 2. Magnesium: The Deficiency You Probably Have

-Magnesium is involved in over 300 enzymatic reactions in the body, including several that regulate the stress response.
-As one of the most widely studied supplements for anxiety, magnesium deserves serious attention.
-The problem?
-Most people don't get enough of it from food alone.
+Magnesium is involved in more than 300 enzymatic reactions in the body, including several that help regulate the stress response.
+As one of the most widely studied supplements for anxiety, it deserves serious consideration.
+The issue is that many people do not get enough of it from food alone.

-A 2024 systematic review published in Cureus examined 15 studies on magnesium supplementation and found that nearly all of the anxiety-related studies reported improvements in symptoms.
-The researchers noted that supplemental magnesium improved both sleep quality and self-reported anxiety across multiple populations.
+A 2024 systematic review published in Cureus examined 15 studies on magnesium supplementation and found that nearly all of the anxiety-related trials reported symptom improvement.
+The authors also noted that supplemental magnesium was associated with better sleep quality and lower self-reported anxiety across multiple populations.

-Not all forms are equal.
-Magnesium glycinate and magnesium L-threonate are the best absorbed forms for brain-related benefits.
-Magnesium oxide, the cheapest and most common form in drugstore supplements, has poor bioavailability and is more likely to cause digestive issues than calm your nerves.
+Not all forms of magnesium are equally useful.
+Magnesium glycinate and magnesium L-threonate are generally considered better absorbed and more relevant for brain-related benefits.
+Magnesium oxide, by contrast, is the least expensive and most commonly used form in many over-the-counter supplements, yet it has relatively poor bioavailability and is more likely to cause gastrointestinal side effects than meaningful calming effects.

 Clinical doses typically range from 248 to 500mg per day, according to ICANotes' review of evidence-based mental health supplements.